🤔 What is a tracking plan?

 There are a variety of ways that you can implement your tracking plan.
-Most vendors have created their own specific spreadsheet template that you can get started with: Mixpanel, Amplitude, Google Analytics, or Segment.
+Most vendors have created their own specific spreadsheet template that you can get started with: Mixpanel, Amplitude, Google Analytics, and Segment or this one from Data-Led Academy.
 While this works great to get started it doesn't solve the problem of iterating on your analytics overtime or enforcing the schema as part of the developer workflow.

 A few other companies like Airtasker, CircleCI, and ezCater have gone further and have built their own internal solution to solve the issue of data integrity.
 There are some great lessons learned from their experiences.

 And finally, we've built Iteratively to help teams solve this problem once and for all.
 We let analysts define metrics and events consistently, and help developers instrument them reliably.
 As a result, companies get clean customer data right from the start.

 If you're looking for help on your analytics tracking plan, get in touch.
 We're happy to offer advice and, if it makes sense, get you up and running with Iteratively.